O-Rings for Aerospace Applications

 FKM 75 Shore A

-Hydraulic systems using phosphate ester fluids (Skydrol 500B-4, Skydrol LD-4, Skydrol 5), fuel system O-rings, engine accessory seals
+Hydraulic systems using phosphate ester fluids (Skydrol 500B-4, Skydrol LD-4, Skydrol 5), fuel system O-rings in high-temperature locations, engine accessory seals, and fire-resistant hydraulic actuator seals in commercial and military aircraft.

 Temp: -20°C to +200°C

-Note: Required for all Skydrol hydraulic systems — NBR fails rapidly in phosphate ester fluids
+Note: Required for all Skydrol hydraulic systems — NBR fails rapidly in phosphate ester fluids.
+Verify aerospace compound grade for aircraft use.

 NBR 70 Shore A